María Herazo González

 María Fernanda Herazo González (/es-419/; born 22 March 1997) is a Colombian professional tennis player.

-In her career, Herazo González has won 12 singles and 26 doubles titles on the ITF Women's Circuit.
-With 38 titles, she is the most successful professional tournament winner in her country.
+Known as "Mafe" and "The People's Champion", she has won 12 singles and 27 doubles titles on the Women's World Tennis Tour.
+With 39 titles, she is the most successful professional tournament winner in the history of Colombian tennis, surpassing figures such as Fabiola Zuluaga and Mariana Duque.
 She began her sports career at the age of 12.
 On 24 September 2018, she reached her best singles ranking of world No. 317.
 On 9 October 2023, she peaked at No. 182 in the WTA doubles rankings.

+Herazo González has won titles on several continents: South America, North America, Europe, Africa and Asia, and on multiple surfaces, including clay, hard and carpet.
+She has won a total of eleven medals in events of the Olympic cycle (seven gold, two silver and two bronze) being the Colombian tennis player with the highest number of gold medals in these events.
+Her gold medals are: Central American and Caribbean Games San Salvador 2023 (singles and Nations Cup); South American Games Asunción 2022 (singles and doubles); Central American and Caribbean Games Barranquilla 2018 (Nations Cup); Bolivarian Games Santa Marta 2017 (singles); and Bolivarian Games Valledupar 2022 (doubles).

-Playing for Colombia Fed Cup team, Herazo González has a win–loss record of 12–15 (as of May 2024).
-Where she contributed to the team’s promotion to the Play-Offs and has competed as the #1 player in both singles and doubles.
+Playing for the Colombia Fed Cup team, Herazo González has a win-loss record of 12–15.
+She contributed to the team's promotion to the play-offs, competed as the number-one player in both singles and doubles, and publicly resigned from the team in 2024 following disagreements with the Colombian Tennis Federation.